top of page

 Descending beneath the waves, daring adventurers are treated to an unforgettable journey through a 125-metre underwater tunnel that opens up into the mesmerising expanse of Fish Rock Cave.
 In this fascinating world, schools of colourful fish dart to and fro, nurse sharks drift peacefully in the current and curious sea turtles poke their heads out to observe divers.

-The cave itself is adorned with stunning pink coral formations, adding to the fantastical ambiance.
+The cave itself is adorned with pink coral formations, adding to the fantastical ambiance.
 Fish Rock Cave is particularly renowned for its robust population of protected, yet non-threatening, grey nurse sharks, which divers can observe with awe.
 With two distinct entrances, one shallow and spacious, the other deeper and more enclosed, Fish Rock Cave offers an unparalleled diving experience for those with a thirst for exploration.

 Practical info